 In some cases we may assist you further by:

-We may also refer you to other organisations which may be able to help you, particularly if you have a matter in the court of a State or Territory outside NSW (where our office is located), or there is another reason why a local service would be better for you.
+We may also refer you to other organisations which may be able to help you, particularly if you have a matter in the court of a State or Territory outside NSW (where our office is)

 The Financial Rights Legal Centre is a confidential service.